dcpesses/code-whisperer/README.md

 *NOTE: These commands will likely be renamed.

 ### Currently Planned Features:
-- Setting the Max # of Players via Dropdown
 - Displaying creation date of player's account
 - In-app Documentation
 - Usage instructions via command
 - Custom join/leave commands
 - Using icons in place of text
 - Player blacklisting